Considering upgrading your existing conservatory with a brand new solid tiled roof?

 A cost-effective, faster alternative to achieve the benefits of a tiled conservatory roof

-Upgrading to a tiled conservatory roof definitely has its benefits, looks great and will add value to your home.
+Upgrading to a tiled conservatory roof definitely has its benefits, they look great and add value to your home.
 But the entire project can take a lot of time, be expensive and involve all the additional headaches surrounding planning permission and any relevant building regulations.

 If one of the main reasons you’re considering upgrading to a tiled roof is that your conservatory is too hot in the summer, cold in winter and noisy when it rains, then there is an alternative solution.